gearoenix/gearoenix/README.md

 - Promotion of this project.
 - Documentation.
-- Test coverage is not very well and I don't have time for it, if you want to contribute in it this is the best place you can start.
+- Test coverage is not very well and I don't have time for it, if you want to contribute to it, this is the best place you can start.
-- Documentation.
 - 3D content development.
+- Code.

 ## License